hiiamboris/red-spaces-gitlab-mirror/README.md

 I don't know yet if this O(n^2) will pose a threat, but presumably it'll be too short for that.

+Keyboard events are also dispatched in `path` order, but instead of hittest path is defined by `keyboard/focus`.

+**Quirk:** Timer events do not follow a path

+If a child space sets a timer, parent has nothing to do with it.
+There is no tree, so there is no path.<br>
+So while other events go from outer space to the inner, timer events reach their target directly.<br>
+If previewers and/or finalizers are set up for timer events, they will fire once for each event, so care should be taken to not overload the event pipeline.
+Previewers can filter timer events by calling `stop` command, but in normal timer event handlers `stop` will have no effect.

 ## Focus & Tabbing